holochain/holochain-rust/doc/holochain_101/src/json_string.md

 // auto stores as String via.
 JsonString internally let foo = Foo::new(my_bar);
 // note we must provide the MyBar type at restore time because we destroyed
-// that type info during the serializtion process let restored_bar: MyBar = foo.bar()?;
+// that type info during the serialization process let restored_bar: MyBar = foo.bar()?;
 ```